Gilbert® Lamp Replacement Recommendations

 A peer reviewed research paper would mean something.
 It would give the industry a starting point, a place to begin the scientific debate, a beginning, not an end.

 Don Gilbert's 1967 recommendation to replace lamps annually in spring will remain as THE recommendation for optimal performance of UV flourescent lamps.
-In areas of the world where there is no winter, some facilities replace lamps twice a year.
 Further research might help determine which type facilities can get by with a lower performance from their ILTs.